meilisearch/documentation/create/README.md

 # Create

-Want to **create** a brilliant website with MeiliSearch?
-Whether you're looking for inspiration for your next project or tried-and-true solutions to move forward on an existing one, you've come to the right place.

-This section of the documentation focuses on step-by-step guides, top-notch projects, and everything else you need to get your MeiliSearch project started or perfected.
+Want to create a brilliant website with MeiliSearch?
+This section covers everything you need to get your MeiliSearch project from start to perfection.

+## Table of Contents
+- [How To](/create/how_to): Step-by-step guides for efficient problem-solving
+- [Community Highlights](insert link here): Top-notch projects from our community
+- [Knowledge Center](insert link here): FAQs, articles, and other resources to help you create with MeiliSearch.